raphaelvallat/pingouin/README.rst

 **Pingouin** is an open-source statistical package written in Python 3 and based on Pandas and NumPy.

-It provides easy-to-grasp functions for computing several statistical tests:
+It provides easy-to-grasp functions for computing several statistical functions:

-1. ANOVAs: one- and two-ways, repeated measures, and mixed (split-plot)
+1. ANOVAs: one- and two-ways, repeated measures, mixed

-2. Post-hocs tests
+2. Post-hocs tests and pairwise comparisons

-3. Parametric and non-parametric T-tests
+3. Robust correlations

 4. Bayes Factor

-5. (Robust) Correlations

-6. Tests for sphericity, normality and homoscedasticity
+5. Tests for sphericity, normality and homoscedasticity

-7. Effect sizes
+6. Effect sizes

-8. Circular statistics
+7. Circular statistics

 Pingouin is designed for users who want **simple yet exhaustive statistical functions**.